 The anticodon is complementary to the corresponding mRNA codon and can temporarily match up to it.
-This is how the tRNA knows when to drop off its amino acid when a protein is being made.
+This is how the tRNA knows when to drop off its amino acid as a protein is being made.

 As a mature mRNA moves to a ribosome, the sequence of codons in the mRNA determines the sequence of anticodons that can match up.